Downward facing dog: You’ve arrived!

-From an experiential point of view, the biggest change that happens when we walk our feet further forward or keep them further back, is the amount of pressure or lack of pressure that we experience through our calf muscles.
+From an experiential point of view, the biggest change that happens when we walk our feet forward or keep them further back, is the amount of pressure that we experience through our calf muscles.
 In other words, do we want our heels to go down to the floor or not?
 Do we want a crease in our ankle or not?
 Do we want to feel the “stretch” sensation in our calves or not?

-From the point of view of the back line of the body and how it relates to forward bends, lengthening the calf muscles has an impact on the hamstrings above them.
+From the point of view of the back line of the body and how it relates to forward bends, lengthening the calf muscles impacts the hamstrings above them.
 I discuss this at length in Functional Anatomy of Yoga (p.
 241, 1st ed.).
 In other words, lengthening the calf muscle has a positive effect on the hamstrings and the rest of the back line of the body.
-Of course there are other places where you can lengthen calf muscles in your practice.
+Of course, there are other places where you can lengthen calf muscles in your practice.
 It’s not like it’s all going to happen in downward facing dog.

 For beginners, walking the feet in might have a couple of positive impacts.
 By walking the feet in, they may get closer to placing the heels on the floor or actually get their heels on the floor.
 This can create a sense of grounding for them.
 The other impact of walking the feet in is a change in the alignment of the shoulders that reduces the amount of strength needed in the shoulders and the arms.
-I’ve observed many a beginner walk the feet in as a result of a lack of strength.
-As long as it is only a stage of progression, there may be positive benefits from doing this, even if it’s not where we think downward facing dog should be in the long-term.
+I’ve observed many beginners walk their feet in as a result of a lack of strength.
+As long as it is only a stage of progression, there may be positive benefits from doing this, even if it’s not where we think downward facing dog should be in the long term.